dendar/Tanzania-s-Water-Quality-Analysis/README.md

 Looking at this model, we can see that our training (0.92) and test score (0.76), as well as the accurary (0.76), increased considerably from the baseline determined by using the Dummy Classifier.
-We are now able to accuratly predict 84% of the functional, 34% of the functional need repair and 73% of the non-functional waterpoints.
-However, the training score and the test scores are considerably far apart which tells us that this model is overfitting data.
+We are now able to accuratly predict 84% of the functional waterpoints.
+However, this model only accuratly recalls 34% of the functional need repair and 73% of the non-functional waterpoints.
+Moreover, the training score and the test scores are considerably far apart which tells us that this model is overfitting data.

 To get a sense into what features are giving the most importance in the decision tree, I calculated the feature importance of this model.